 Lentils do not require soaking.
 However, it is recommended to sift through them beforehand to remove any stones or debris.
 Then rinse them in a sieve under running cold water.

-Lentil Tahini Salad Wrap Recipe
+Lentil Salad Wraps Recipe

 Ingredients